Recently featured Zero-Gravity™ articles

-This study demonstrated that “The ZG system has a great potential to significantly reduce operator dose through the creation of a nearly zero-radiation work environment.”
-Read more and link to manuscript
+Zanca et al. demonstrated that “The Zero-Gravity system has a great potential to significantly reduce operator dose through the creation of a nearly zero-radiation work environment.”
+Link to manuscript.

-Excellent study by Fetterly et al. demonstrates the geometric problems with lead glasses and attenuating caps which lead to severely reduced effectiveness, approaching nil for the brain and contralateral eye.
-Link to abstract and full manuscript
+Fetterly et al. demonstrated the geometric problems with lead glasses and attenuating caps which lead to severely reduced effectiveness, approaching nil for the brain and contralateral eye.
+Read more and link to manuscript.

-Reviews on the Topic of Radiation Safety for Interventionalists
+More reviews on the Topic of Radiation Safety for Interventionalists

 A practical tutorial for the practicing interventionalists or fluoroscopy worker on the deficiencies of non-lead and lightweight aprons.
 The problems are explained in relatively simple terms and graphics, with a section providing guidance on how to evaluate one’s own apron or a potential purchase in order to prevent unexpected radiation exposure.
 Read More...